Poster design by Tom McGregor and Mary Olson

 The Mikado – Fall 2024

-The Gilbert & Sullivan Very Light Opera Company is currently planning to present The Mikado for four weekends, in the fall of 2024.
+The Gilbert & Sullivan Very Light Opera Company is pleased to announce that it will present The Mikado for four weekends, in November 2024.

-This reimagined version of the show is set in the highlands of Scotland and retitled The McAdo.
+This reimagined version of the show, graciously shared with us by Gilbert & Sullivan Austin, is set in the highlands of Scotland and retitled The McAdo.

 Lanky Doug, a strolling minstrel, arrives in the Scottish town of Ballydew, seeking to marry the beautiful Wynn Somme.
 He learns, however, that Wynn Somme is already engaged to Coco, a cheap tailor, who has been unexpectedly raised the rank of Lord High Executioner.
 Heartbroken, Lanky Doug contemplates suicide.
 In the meantime, Coco is unable to find someone to execute, as he must do, before the arrival of the clan Laird, The McAdo.
 Coco hits on a plan that will solve both of their problems.
 He will offer Lanky Doug a month of marriage to Wynn Somme if Lanky Doug allows Coco to execute him at the end of that month.
 What Coco doesn’t realize is that Lanky Doug is the son of The McAdo and has run away to avoid marriage to the bloodthirsty Katishagh.
 The arrival of The McAdo complicates matters, but ultimately brings the story to a delightful, satisfying conclusion.

-In our 2019 production of The Mikado, Rick Shiomi directed the company in his reimagined version of the operetta, set in England.
-For this upcoming production, the Gilbert & Sullivan Very Light Opera Company owes an extraordinary debt of gratitude to the members of the Gilbert and Sullivan Society of Austin, who invited and strongly encouraged the Gilbert & Sullivan Very Light Opera Company to produce its reimagined version of the operetta, set in Scotland.
+For this upcoming production, the Gilbert & Sullivan Very Light Opera Company owes an extraordinary debt of gratitude to the members of Gilbert & Sullivan Austin who invited and strongly encouraged the Gilbert & Sullivan Very Light Opera Company to produce its reimagined version of the operetta, set in Scotland.
 Surprisingly few changes to Gilbert’s libretto and Sullivan’s score were necessary to transport the story to Scotland, which was accomplished primarily and successfully through scenery and costuming.
-The fact that it is possible to transport this operetta from its original to a new setting speaks to the underlining universality of the piece as a delightful commentary on human folly and isn’t tied to one fictional local or another.
+The fact that it is possible to transport this operetta from its original to a new setting speaks to the underlying universality of the piece.
+The Mikado serves as a delightful commentary on human folly that isn’t tied to one fictional locale or another.

 Patience – Spring 2025